lockwo/Paper-Review/README.md

-# Quantum Machine Learning Paper Reviews
+# Paper Reviews

-Welcome to the repository of code for the QML Paper Review series.
-These videos are made by IBM Quantum and Qiskit.
+Welcome to the repository of code for the Paper Review series.
+These videos are made by Qiskit.

 ## Estimating Gradients and Higher-Order Derivatives on Quantum Hardware